Evaluation of Blood Vessel Segmentation Methods on Hard-to-Detect Vascular Structures: Methodology

 \subsection{Low-Salience Recall}

 Given the LVS index of each vessel pixel, it is possible to identify regions with different vessel salience.
-Pixels with large LVS are easier to segment.
-Pixels with low LVS are more challenging.
-But notice that it is possible to define a third class of pixels having zero or negative LVS.
+While pixels with high LVS values are generally easier to segment, those with low LVS present greater difficulty.
+Notably, a third class of pixels with zero LVS can be defined to represent vascular discontinuities.
 These pixels represent regions of vessel discontinuities in the image.
 Such pixels are very challenging to segment.
-Interestingly, recent results show that humans tend to have a strong shape bias while CNNs tend to have a strong texture bias~\cite{geirhos2018imagenettrained}.
+Recent studies indicate that while humans exhibit a strong shape bias, CNNs rely more heavily on texture-based features~\cite{geirhos2018imagenettrained}.
 Thus, it is expected that humans perform better than CNNs at identifying vessel discontinuities, which can be located using the shape prior that two nearby and aligned, but discontinuous, segments are likely the same segment.
-This means that ground truth annotations might have discontinuities correctly annotated as being blood vessels, but CNNs will struggle to identify such regions.
+Consequently, manual annotations may correctly identify these discontinuities as vascular structures, whereas CNNs often fail to recover such regions.

-Given the result of a segmentation algorithm to be compared with a ground truth annotation, we define as $G$ the set of ground truth vessel pixels and as $R$ the set of vessel pixels identified by the algorithm.
-From these two sets the number of true positive (TP) and false negative (FN) pixels can be calculated as
+To evaluate the performance of a segmentation algorithm against a ground-truth reference, we define as $G$ the set of ground truth vessel pixels and as $R$ the set of vessel pixels identified by the algorithm.
+From these two sets, the number of true positive (TP) and false negative (FN) pixels can be calculated as